rcspam/audio2ascii/README.md

 # audio2ascii

- Convert an audio file to an ascii file readable by the Natron/Nuke curve editor.
-(Linux only) A Qt version (Linux + Windows) are currently being developed by @olear at https://github.com/olear/audio2ascii
+ Convert an audio file to an ascii file readable by the Natron/Nuke curve editor (Linux only).

+ A Qt version (Linux + Windows) are currently being developed by @olear at https://github.com/olear/audio2ascii

 #Requirements